Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Observe the behavior of animals in nature;

-Select animals listed in the Red Book and contribute to the preservation of their numbers and habitats;
+Identify animals listed in the Red Book and contribute to the conservation of their numbers and habitats;

-Provide first aid for dangerous or poisonous animal bites.
+Provide first aid for bites of dangerous or poisonous animals.

 Explain the mechanisms of interaction between viruses and cells;